pryv/config-template-pryv.io/pryv.io/single node/README.md

 # Pryv.io configuration template

-In the data folder of the configuration leader service (config-leader/data/), you will find the template configuration files for a Pryv.io single node installation.
+In the `config-leader/data/` folder, you will find the template configuration files for a Pryv.io single node installation.

 ## Usage